codrsquad/runez/README.rst

     - ``print("Would run: ...")`` in dryrun mode

+  - ``logger=False``: Log errors only (used internally, to avoid unnecessary log chatter when one operation calls another)

   - ``logger=mylogger``: call provided ``mylogger()`` to trace activity (example: ``logger=MY_LOGGER.info``)

     - ``mylogger("Running: ...")`` to trace activity